 During the 1950s and 1960s, most of the research conducted on psychedelic medicine was done on LSD.
 It was made available for research based on the premise that it was helpful “to elicit the release of repressed material and provide mental relaxation, particularly in anxiety states and obsessional neuroses.”
 There were also a lot of psychiatrists at the time personally experimenting with LSD so they could “gain insight into the world and ideas and sensations of mental patients.”

 By the time the mid-60s rolled around, over 40,000 patients had taken LSD.
-The vast amount of psychedelic research that took place during the some 15 years it was studied, generated over 1,000 scientific papers, several books and manuscripts, and several international conferences.
+The vast amount of psychedelic research that took place during the some 15 years it was studied, generated over 1,000 peer-reviewed scientific papers, several books and manuscripts, and six international conferences.

 What Early Psychedelic Research Revealed